 I would also advise you to be very careful, as the combined ticket is valid for 72 hours only, so if your booking for climbing the Duomo is for further ahead – they might not let you in at all 🙁 It almost happened to us, but luckily, we fought our way in and managed to get to the top.

-* Hidden Gem To See Instead –> Arnolfo Tower
+* Hidden Gem in Florence To See Instead –> Arnolfo Tower

 Entrance fee: 14 EUR (Palazzo Vecchio + Arnolfo Tower)